-We hope that you have an adaptable day at school today.
+We hope that you stay cool under pressure.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Glacier National Park shares a border with Waterton Lakes National Park in Canada.